 In the presence of artifacts, the location of these was classified into foveal (ETDRS 1mm), extrafoveal (EDTRS 3mm).

 Artifacts in OCT were attributed to silicone oil microbubbles when there were missing sections of the scan that correspond with the vitreous opacity caused by the microbubbles.
-Moreover, in cases of shadowing indorsed to silicone microbubbles, the first OCT scans obtained before any treatment was compared to discard pretreatment vitreous opacities.
+Besides, in cases of shadowing indorsed to silicone microbubbles, the first OCT scans obtained before any treatment was compared to discard pretreatment vitreous opacities.

 Statistical Analysis: